Voronoi Cells in Metric Algebraic Geometry of Plane Curves: Bottlenecks

 Let $A_\epsilon$ be an $\epsilon$-approximation of an algebraic curve $X \subset \mathbb{R}^2$.
 We say a pair $x_\epsilon, y_\epsilon \in A_\epsilon$ is an \emph{approximate bottleneck reach candidate} if the line $\overline{x_\epsilon y_\epsilon}$ joining $x_\epsilon$ and $y_\epsilon$ meets each of $Vor_{A_\epsilon}(x_\epsilon)$ and $Vor_{A_\epsilon}(y_\epsilon)$ at short edges of those cells. \end{definition}

 In Figure \ref{fig:approx_bottlenecks} we show the approximate bottleneck reach candidates for 348 points sampled from the butterfly curve.
-The following result tells us that if the reach is achieved by a bottleneck pair, then this bottleneck pair is a limit of approximate bottleneck reach candidates.
+The following result gives conditions for bottleneck pairs to be the limit of approximate bottleneck reach candidates.